 What Is REM Behavior Disorder Caused By?

 Are you or someone you know having REM behavior disorder?
 This can be life-threatening so don’t ignore it.
 To learn more information call our team today at Koala® Centers For Sleep & TMJ Disorders or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 REM behavior disorder, also known as dream-enacting behavior, is a chronic disorder of the nervous system that is characterized by episodes of abnormal behavior during the rapid eye movement phase of sleep.
 Most people with REM behavior disorder experience vivid and elaborate dreams, which causes them to act out these actions while sleeping.
 This can endanger a person’s life if it causes them to leave the house, walk down stairs, or drive their vehicle.
 REM behavior disorder is a common sleep disorder that can affect any one of any age.

 During sleep, the body goes through stages of both non-REM and REM (rapid eye movement) sleep.
 REM sleep is associated with dreams and is a critical component of the sleep cycle; it occurs for roughly 90 minutes to two hours each night.
 During typical REM sleep, the muscles are temporarily paralyzed while the brain is actively dreaming.
 In some cases, the chemical that causes the body to remain still and the brain to remain active does not function properly; as a result, certain sleep disorders can develop, such as sleepwalking, narcolepsy or RBD.
 In RBD, muscles are not temporarily paralyzed like they should be, which allows the person to react to their dreams.